Table of Contents

 Method1: pieces of Manshila are put in a muslin cloth and tied to form a poultice.
 This poultice is cooked in decoction of Haldi with help of a Dolayantra for 1 Prahar (about three hours).
 After the process is completed, Shudh (purified) Manshila is obtained.

 Method 2: Manshila pieces are processed (triturated) 7 times with Ardraka Svarasa (ginger juice) for 7 days.
 At the end of processing, an orange colored, smooth, heavy, powder, the Shuddha Manahshila (pure realgar) is obtained.

 Medicinal Properties of Mansil

-Mansila is prescribed in Ayurveda for treatment of variety of diseases due to its medicinal properties.
-Mansil is used for removing toxins from body, piles, cough, ophthalmic diseases (as Anjan), and diseases of skin (topical application).
+Mansila is prescribed in Ayurveda for the treatment of a variety of diseases due to its medicinal properties.
+Mansil is used for removing toxins from the body, piles, cough, ophthalmic diseases (as Anjan), and diseases of the skin (topical application).

 - Antibacterial, anti-inflammatory

 - Reduces cough

 - Anti-leprotic (Kusthaghna)

 Ayurvedic Properties and Action of Manashila

 - Rasa (taste on the tongue): Tikta (Bitter)